monapatel91/comp-librarary/pull_request_template.md

 - Please provide enough information so that others can review your pull request.
 - If adding additional functionality please extend `e2e` and `unit` tests accordingly.
 - Update your PR with the issue # that your PR resolves if applicable.
 [More info](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword.)
-- Please mark your pull request as a `draft` if still a work in progress and update it to `ready` when your code changes are complete and ready for review.
+- PR should be marked as `draft` if still a work in progress
+- PR should be marked as `ready` when your code changes are complete and ready for review.
 - If PR should be linked to an issue then format the title as `Issue #1: Title Here`
 - If PR should be linked to a story/defect in Agility then format the title as `S-12345: Story Title Here`